 Plastics are pretty solid and brittle.
 It is easy to lack without elasticity or stickiness.
 I guess this is probably not an aging deterioration, but an original nature.
 When I made Gunze’s Lang before, it was like this.
 It is similar to the plastic of Italeri.

-In order to tightly fit the upper and underparts tightly, because the compartment in the upper part of the seat interferes, it was necessary to adjust.
+To tightly fit the upper and underparts, because the compartment in the upper part of the seat interferes, it was necessary to adjust.
 It’s quite troublesome to fill the putty after painting, to reshape and paint again.

 The half-track, Sd.Kfz.250 armored troop transportation vehicles are small with a capacity of 6 people.
 Sd.Kfz.250 was produced as a vehicle for reconnaissance units.
 There are 6 people in total, including 2 drivers and 4 infantries.